rjNemo/meal_planner/README.md

 ## TO DO

-- add sidenav on mobile
+1. add sidenav on mobile
-- send message after contact form validation (confirm to sender and msg+info to admin)
+1. send message after contact form validation (confirm to sender and msg+info to admin)
-- code cleanup (props and refactoring)
+1. Breadcrumb
-- Back to top button
+1. code cleanup (props and refactoring)
-- Take a look at some components [here](http://react-materialize.github.io/react-materialize/?path=/story/css-grid--default)
+1. Back to top button
-- Breadcrumb
+1. Take a look at some components [here](http://react-materialize.github.io/react-materialize/?path=/story/css-grid--default)